lrq3000/hexiano/Hexiano/ROADMAP.md

 Here is a list of a few features that are planned in near-term:

 - better quality piano sound (3 sounds every 4 are interpolated by the program currently!)
-- ability to add soundbanks on sdcard directly without recompiling the program
 - a new free orchestral soundbank (maybe as an external module to keep the Hexiano low in size)
 - a multi-instruments feature: ability to map multiple instruments on the keyboard (eg: the first 2 rows will be piano, then 2 rows of violin, etc...)
 - Connection to computer (via USB or OSC or Bluetooth)